bdcoelho/employee-tracker/README.md

   ## Description

-  This application allows users to maintain, update and access a database of the organization structure, employees and their roles.
+  This application allows a business owner or administrator to maintain, update and access a database of the organization structure, employees and their roles.
 The application uses a command line interface to prompt users for inputs to interact with a database.
 The database can be accessed to display information to the user in a user-friendly format.
 It can also be updated by selecting or entering inputs on the CLI.

   ## Demonstration